 There are two primary groups of farm workers: subsistence farmers and their families who work on their own land, and waged workers.
 Over 40 percent of agricultural workers are waged.
 Waged workers do not own or rent the land on which they work or the tools and equipment that they use.
 There are many agricultural employment arrangements, including, "permanent agricultural workers; temporary agricultural workers; seasonal/casual agricultural workers; migrant agricultural workers; piece rate workers; or workers receiving some kind of in-kind payment."
 Small-scale farmers may also work seasonally or part-time as waged agricultural workers to supplement their incomes from subsistence agriculture.
-The supplement of the supplemen
+The supplement of the supplement their incomes from subsistence agriculture.